In this chapter:

 Funded vaccine indications and schedule

-Two doses of mRNA-CV, given at least 21 days apart:
+Two doses of mRNA-CV, given at least 6 weeks apart (minimum 21 days):

 |Contraindications||A history of anaphylaxis to any component or previous dose of mRNA-CV is a contraindication.|

 A definite history of anaphylaxis to any other product is a precaution not contraindication.

 Defer second dose if individual develops myocarditis after first dose of mRNA-CV.

 |Potential responses to vaccine||Generally mild or moderate: injection site pain, headache, fever, muscle aches, dizziness and nausea, a day or two after vaccination.
 These responses are more commonly reported after second dose and in younger adults (<55 years).|

 Data from a phase III clinical trial showed efficacy against confirmed symptomatic COVID-19 to be 90–98% after two doses.
 Real-world data show similar effectiveness.

 Public health measures

 Ongoing rapid contact tracing and testing for all suspected cases and their close contacts.
 Quarantine and isolation of close contacts and cases until negative PCR result, if a close contact or a case is deemed recovered.